RetroDECK/ES-DE/USERGUIDE-DEV.md

 If you would like to customize the Slate or Modern themes, simply make a copy of their directories to `~/.emulationstation/themes/` and then those copies will take precedence over the ones in the application installation directory.

-Refer to the official themes list for a selection of high-quality themes (these are also available via the built-in theme downloader):
+Refer to the official themes list for a selection of high-quality themes (these are also available via the built-in theme downloader):\
 https://gitlab.com/es-de/themes/themes-list

-![alt text](images/es-de_ui_theme_support.png "ES-DE Theme Support") _This is a screenshot of the Modern theme that is bundled with ES-DE (in addition to the default Slate theme)._
+![alt text](images/es-de_ui_theme_support.png "ES-DE Theme Support") _This is a screenshot of the Modern theme that is bundled with ES-DE in addition to the default Slate theme._

 ## Theme downloader

 There is a built-in theme downloader that can be accessed from the _UI Settings_ menu.
 It lets you download new themes and apply updates to installed themes.
-You can also delete installed themes directly from the user interface.
+You can also delete installed themes directly from this user interface.

-The basic functionality is hopefully largely self-explanatory, check the helpsystem text at the bottom of the screen for information on available actions.
-There are also popup dialogs displayed for actions that require user input or if there are any errors or issues.
+The basic functionality is hopefully largely self-explanatory, check the on-screen helpsystem for information on available actions.
+There are also popup dialogs displayed for actions that require user confirmation, or if there are any errors.

-Information about each theme is displayed in the user interface including the available variants, color schemes and aspect ratios as well as a screenshot.
-You can also view additional screenshots in fullscreen mode by pressing the "X" button.
+Information about each theme is displayed in the user interface including the number of available variants, color schemes and aspect ratios as well as a screenshot.
+You can also view additional screenshots in fullscreen mode by pressing the _X_ button.

 Themes are downloaded from their respective GitHub or GitLab sites using _Git_ (or more specifically using _libgit2_) so apart from the initial download, subsequent updates should be fast as only new or modified files will be fetched.
 Compression is also applied during transfer to speed up things further.
 Due to the complex nature of Git repositories it's not possible to abort downloads as that could lead to data corruption.
 If that would still happen, such as if you have a power failure or kill the ES-DE process while a download is running, the theme downloader should detect the corrupt repository on next startup and display an error message.
 It will in this case also rename the theme directory by adding the _CORRUPT_DISABLED extension to it and start a new fresh download.

 If you have manually downloaded any of the themes from the [official themes list](https://gitlab.com/es-de/themes/themes-list) then these would need to be downloaded again as they will not contain the necessary information required by the theme downloader.
 A dialog will be presented to inform you about this and the theme directory will be renamed by adding the _DISABLED extension to its name.
 To conserve disk space it's a good idea to manually delete these _DISABLED directories outside of ES-DE.
+Alternatively you could just completely delete the theme from the user interface using the _Y_ button and start a fresh download.

 If you have customized a theme by for instance modifying any of its XML files, then this will be highlighted with an exclamation mark and the text _LOCAL CHANGES_ in the theme downloader interface.
 If you attempt to fetch updates for such a theme you will be asked a question of whether to overwrite your local changes, or whether to cancel.
 If you have however added additional files to the theme that are not included in the theme repository, then these will not interfere and you can go ahead and fetch theme updates without any risk of having your local files being deleted.
 But there is a special (although unlikely) situation, if you add files that are not part of the theme repository but that are later added by the theme developer as well, then your local copies of any such files will be ovewritten when fetching theme updates.